 Watering Your Garden

 Water is a constant on any gardener’s mind.
 If you’re ready to take your first stab at organic gardening, be thinking about how you’ll water your plants before that garden is even a twinkle in your eye.
 Vegetable gardens need about 1 inch of water each week.
 That’s about a tuna fish can full, for every little bit of soil surface.
 Which, depending on the size of your garden, can be a lot!
 Gardeners take many approaches to getting their plants watered, which we’ll cover shortly.
-For now, there are some hard and fast rules about the right way to water, and things you should consider before you get started on your gardening adventure.

 - When siting your garden, get as close to a water source as possible.